solita/solita.github.com/_posts/2016-10-25-what-is-devsec.md

 ![Seagull](/img/devsec/seagull.jpg)

-## What about automatization?
+## What about automation?

-Automatization has been all the rage recently among developers and some of the security testing can be automatized.
-Actually, many of the attacks are automatized bots trying to take over systems.
+Automation has been all the rage recently among developers and some of the security testing can be automated.
+Actually, many of the attacks are automated bots trying to take over systems.
 Existing continuous integration pipelines can be extended by adding a few extra testing steps.
 Bear in mind that some security testing products do not have a programmer friendly API, but increasingly the vendors are going to support automated testing.

 Automated tests are not a substitute for manual testing, but can find real problems for a very low cost.
 Here are things we have automated to some degree: